SamSokolovStudent/VUAmsterdamInternship/Resources/Documents/planofaction.md

 We find ourselves in an era often described as 'the AI revolution.'
 Every week, revolutionary new papers are released featuring AI models, algorithms, and smart applications of both to accomplish tasks that previously required a high degree of complexity or a large IT department.
 This is all changing.
 New techniques based on transformer models and embeddings, like the infamous Large Language Models such as GPT-4 or LLaMa2, are altering how we think about gathering and searching for information.
+> **Note**
+> I don't know if this should be added here, but maybe finish off with a sentence like "Although this is a highly dynamic field, we choose..."

 #### 1.2.
 Objectives
 *What the project aims to achieve.*

-The project aims to make it easier to conduct scientific research like PICO's and meta-analyses, but also to do it at a higher quality standard.
+The project aims to make it easier to conduct scientific research such as PICO's and meta-analyses, but also to do it at a higher quality standard.
 By simplifying the process, there is more time and space to gain deeper insights into specific topics.

 ## 2. Problem Statement
 *The challenge or problem that will be addressed during the internship.*

 The goal is to develop an application to assist the user (the scientist) in conducting a review.
-The data must be as clean as possible to optimize classification.
+The data should be as clean as possible to optimize classification.
-We want to implement the software as abstractly as possible so that it can potentially handle other topics as well.
+We aim to implement the software as abstract as possible so that it can potentially handle other topics as well.

 #### 2.1.
 Main Question
 *The central question or challenge of this project.*